 If that’s still not far enough, and you want to shoot lead, there’s only one choice.
 That’s why Winchester’s Long Beard XR is in its own category—and it deserves to be.
 Long Beard averaged 100 hits in the 10-inch circle, roughly 25 percent more than any other lead load.
 Although I tested No. 5s, patterns I’ve shot with higher-energy 4s would make me confident in Long Beard to 50 yards and maybe a step or two more.
 They aren’t exactly cheap at $2 per shell, but no other lead load comes close in performance—and no TSS load comes close in price.

 In short, from zero to 50 yards, there are lots of good affordable options, and several standout bargains.
 There’s also an advantage to cheap loads besides the price.
-At 25 yards, my favorite high-dollar Kent TK7 Penetrator No. 7 load packs all its pellets into a 61⁄2-inch circle, which is a recipe for a clean miss up close.
+At 25 yards, my favorite—and therefore now discontinued of course—high-dollar Kent TK7 Penetrator No. 7 load packed all its pellets into a 61⁄2-inch circle, which is a recipe for a clean miss up close.
 At the same range, Fiocchi’s Golden Turkey load spreads to almost 10 inches.
 That’s a difference of 45 square inches, making for a much greater margin for error, which is something you may well need when there’s a bird spitting and drumming in your lap.
 Of course, that’s an experience you’ll never appreciate if you shoot them at 60 yards with TSS.